Oxford University Press Story Writing Competition

 - In accordance with normal conventions for writing competitions internationally, entries which do not adhere to the said terms and conditions will not be considered.

-Please check that you have followed all the terms and conditions before submitting your story.
+Please check that you have followed and agreed to all the terms and conditions before submitting your story.

-The award ceremony will take place in February 2022 during the Emirates Airline Festival of Literature.
+The Prize Giving Ceremony will take place during the annual Emirates Airline Festival of Literature, held in February 2024.